 The installation creates a user account under which to use the FME Flow database.
 Specify a User Name (defaults to fmeflow) and Password for the database user account.
+Password must not contain any single quote (') characters.

 ▶ Note The password for the FME Flow Database user account is encrypted in FME Flow installation files.
 Take note of the User Name and Password that you specified.
 You may need to reference it later.